-This metric measures net loans (incl. finance lease obligations) as a percentage of the value of housing properties.
-We remain well below the G15 median at 38.0%, although this is expected to rise as we deliver our development plan.
-For 2021 results, our gearing level of 40% compared favourably to the median of 48.0%.
+• Gearing: This metric measures net loans (incl finance lease obligations) as a percentage of the value of housing properties.
+We remain well below the G15 median at 38.1%, although this is expected to rise as we deliver our development plan.